ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ## Detecting data types in a CSV file

 We might work with unknown CSV files in many cases, so we have to explore which types to use for columns.
 Clickhouse, by default, will try to guess data formats based on its analysis of a given CSV file.
+This is known as "Schema Inference".
 Detected data types can be explored using the `DESCRIBE` statement in pair with the [file()](/docs/en/sql-reference/table-functions/file.md) function:

 ```sql